NicoHood/HoodLoader2/Readme.md

 You may close the Serial monitor now.

 **Control via pin 7**
-Optionally you can also connect pin 7 with ground to flash the HoodLoader2 if your serial port does not work for some reason.
+**Now put in the 100nF capacitor.** Optionally you can also connect pin 7 with ground to flash the HoodLoader2 if your serial port does not work for some reason.

 ##### 4. Check bootloader installation
 Now your Arduino should be flashed with the new bootloader.
 Remove all the wires now.